uccser/cs-unplugged/docs/source/developer/translation_infrastructure.rst

 Python modules are used for:

 - Interacting with Crowdin through their `API <https://support.crowdin.com/api>`_.
-- Performing `necessary modifications <inContextVertoCaveat_>`_ to in-context translation markdown files.
+- Performing `necessary modifications <inContextVertoCaveat_>`_ to in-context translation Markdown files.

-These python modules are installed as a python package ``crowdin_bot`` during deployment.
+These Python modules are installed as a Python package ``crowdin_bot`` during deployment.

 Environment secrets